If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 4. Delays due to customs

-International shipping has its challenges as the customs demand many regulations to pass the shipment for delivery.
+International shipping has its challenges as the customs demand many regulations to pass the shipment to the delivery location.

 The customers must provide: